José Palma: La independencia

 He eventually joined the staff of the Tagalog-language section of the revolutionary newspaper, La independencia, to fight against the Americans as he could not on the battlefield.
 Palma and his colleagues in the newspaper often amused themselves with songs and poems while resting in camps or other places during their marches away from the pursuing American forces.

 Writing of "Filipinas"

-It was during on break of the newspaper staff in Bautista, Pangasinán, when Palma’s poetic spirit produced the Spanish ode "Filipinas".
+It was during a break of the newspaper staff in Bautista, Pangasinán, that Palma’s poetic spirit produced the Spanish ode "Filipinas".
 Palma wrote "Filipinas" in the house of Doña Romana G. vda. de Favis at Sitio Estación in Barrio Nibaliw, Bayambang (today Barangay Población West, Bautista, Pangasinan).
 On June 24, 1900, Nibaliw was renamed "Bautista", in honour of Saint John the Baptist, and partitioned as a separate town from Bayambang.

 The words were fit and eventually set to composer Julián Felipe's instrumental tune, “Marcha nacional filipina”, which was composed as incidental music a year earlier for the Declaration of Philippine Independence in Kawit, Cavite.
 "Filipinas" was published in the first anniversary issue of La independencia on September 3, 1899.